Shakthivelms8/dp-420-cosmos-db-dev/instructions/32-create-sproc-portal.md

     | **Capacity mode** | *Provisioned throughput* |
     | **Apply Free Tier Discount** | *Do Not Apply* |

-    > &#128221; Your lab environments may have restrictions preventing you from creating a new resource group.
-If that is the case, use the existing pre-created resource group.

 1. Wait for the deployment task to complete before continuing with this task.

 1. Go to the newly created **Azure Cosmos DB** account resource and navigate to the **Data Explorer** pane.